 The fact that an attic and the wood framing used to create the roof framing system is protected from the weather elements and then is exposed to high temperatures during summer months.
 The wood framing becomes extremely dry and is then even more susceptible to small sparks or flames causing quick-spreading fires in homes.

 The issues outlined above clearly detail why it is critical to you and your family’s safety to carefully select the right Home Remodeling Contractor to work with you from start to finish.

 So What’s the Solution?

-Hire professionals that are experienced and endeavor to complete all design and home remodeling projects to meet or exceed all codes and requirements.
+Hire a general contractor in DFW that is experienced to complete all design and home remodeling projects to meet or exceed all codes and requirements.
 Your family’s safety should be the highest concern and your home remodeling design and execution of the projects should always reflect that commitment.

 To learn more about our full range of home improvement services and look at our Photo Gallery for recent projects and ideas for your home remodeling project.
 Check us out and connect with us on the DFW Improved Channel on YouTube and “Like” our Fan Page on Facebook.